NethermindEth/dotnet-libp2p/docs/README.md

 1. Write your protocol

 Libp2p protocols can be divided into 3 layers:
-- Transport layer protocols, that actively use peer address to discover network and establish connection;
+- Transport layer protocols, that actively use peer address to discover network and establish connection
-- Connection layer protocols, ;
+- Connection layer protocols
-- Application layer protocols, that relay on established session and are used to exchange actual payload.
+- Application layer protocols, that rely on an established session and are used to exchange an actual payload

-Protocol can be used to dial to other peer or to listen for connections.
+The protocol can be used to dial other peers or listen for connections.

 Typically you need to implement `ISessionProtocol` or `ISessionProtocol<TRequest, TResponse>`: